Saber Marionette J: Game

 Tom Create, a small Tokyo game developer, produced a fighting game of the series titled Saber Marionette J: Battle Sabers (セイバーマリオネットJ：バトルセイバーズ, Seibā Marionetto Jei: Batoru Seibazu), published by Bandai Visual on March 28, 1997 for the PlayStation.
 Featuring Lime, Cherry, Bloodberry, the Saber Dolls, and a new marionette name Apple, the player is able to fight against a CPU or, with another controller, a second player.
 At the beginning of each round, player's are also allowed to choose two special abilities to buff their characters.
 The game featured an alternate version of the anime opening and was released in a limited and regular edition, the former bundled with figurines and special edition portraits of the characters.

 Reception

 Saber Marionette J was met with mostly positive reception.
 THEM Anime Reviews gave the series a 5 out of 5 stars, calling it "Top-notch animation, involving story and memorable characters make this one of the greats.
 If there was a flaw to be found here, it was too small to notice."
 Industry aggregator Mania.com editor Chris Beveridge rated each of the three North American releases a B, averaging a predictable story, an overall solid release, but that "Saber Marionette J was decent if unexceptional in total."

 On Anime News Network, the show retains a median "Good" rating, averaging a 7 out of 10; the first VHS was also given a B+.
 Less favorable reviews criticized the cliche plot, character voices and less than crisp artwork.
-On Latin America the show turned a cult classic because of its airing on Locomotion and later Animax Latin America.